-You can use the simplified small estate process in Alaska if the value of the entire estate, less liens and encumbrances, does not exceed homestead allowance, exempt property, family allowance, costs and expenses of administration, funeral expenses, and medical and hospital expenses of the last illness.
-Alaska Stat. § § 13.16.690, 695.
+You can use the simplified small estate process in Alaska if the value of the entire estate, less liens and encumbrances, does not exceed homestead allowance, exempt property, family allowance, costs and expenses of administration, reasonable funeral expenses, and reasonable and necessary medical and hospital expenses of the last illness.
+Alaska Stat. § 13.16.690.

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor’s Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).